From Single to Album: What to Expect at Mastering

 Remastering vs. Matching

 My preference is to remaster the singles, whether I mastered them originally or not.
-Starting from the mix file means I can approach the whole album with a consistent process, and the result is usually more cohesive than trying to match new masters to old ones.
+Starting from the pre-masters means I can approach the whole album with a consistent process, and the result is usually more cohesive than trying to match new masters to old ones.
 I will always say so if I think it is the right call.

 That said, budget does not always allow for it.
 If remastering every track is not an option, the practical approach is to master the new material and then work to integrate the existing singles as well as possible, adjusting levels, addressing any tonal differences, and making sure the sequencing holds together even if the starting points are not identical.